 Individual departure after breakfast.

-Accommodation is in charming 3-star and 4-star hotels, some of them with pools and spa facilities.
+Accommodation is in charming charming guesthouses and hotels, some of them with pools and spa facilities.
 All places have been carefully hand-picked by us and their quality is regularly monitored.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates we will replace it with a hotel of equal value and quality level.
 We will give you exact accommodation details upon booking confirmation.